Luketedwards/memorise-a-deck-of-cards/README.md

 ## Code
 * Bootstrap4: Bootstrap library was used during the inital setup of my site to help quickly create a responsive design.
 I also used their code in creating one of the modals on the page.
-* Sweet alert 2: I used several of their templates to create an aestheticly pleasing modal for my game, before altering it to suit my requirements.
+* Sweet alert 2: I used several of their templates to create an aesthetically pleasing modal for my game information, before altering it to suit my requirements.
 ## Content

 ## Media